 Can a Passenger Jet Land Automatically by Itself?

-Yes, a passenger plane can land by itself using the autopilot, through a system that is often referred to as ‘autoland’.
-The pilots can program the autopilot to carry out the landing automatically whilst the pilots monitor the aircraft’s systems.
-However, there are limitations as to when the autoland system can be used.
+Yes, a passenger plane can land by itself using the autopilot through a system that is often referred to as ‘autoland’.
+The pilots can program the autopilot to carry out the landing automatically whilst the pilots carefully supervise the manoeuvre.
+However, there are limitations as to when the autoland system can be used and there are occasionally reasons which would stop a commercial jet landing automatically.

 Automatic landings probably account for less than 1% of all landings on commercial flights.
 Many pilots actually think it’s much easier to land the aircraft manually, as monitoring the auto-pilot in the autoland stage of flight is itself very demanding with a very high level of vigilance required at all stages.